Ionizing/rsgrad/docs/src/Introduction.md

 11. Generate _POTCAR_ according to _POSCAR_;
 12. Calculate Transition Dipole Moment from _WAVECAR_;
 13. Calculate band gap and print locations of CBM and VBM.
+14. Convert one quantity to other units that representing same energy.

 Wish you have a good time with `rsgrad` ^\_^